Flag of the European Union EU Clinical Trials Register Help

 End point description

 Overall survival is defined as the time from randomization to death from any cause.
+The number analyzed at each landmark timepoint represents the number of participants who were remaining at risk for an event.

 End point type